 It is possible that the gun will be changed prior to release.
 While the first Taurus rep I spoke with stated the gun would ship “as is,” the second rep said he would take my suggestions back to the design team.
 The second rep stated the gun was still under development, so we might see a beefed up version when it hits the shelves.

 In an apparent effort to create controversy, a person posted on his blog that these photos demonstrated poor gun handling safety on my part.
 Beyond that, this person made some unfortunate remarks about me as an individual.

-I understand that my regular readers are adults who exercise good judgement when handling firearms and are capable of being able to rationally think.
+I understand that my regular readers are adults who exercise good judgment when handling firearms and are capable of being able to rationally think.
 Therefore, I do not expect that I have to explain the context of each and every photo taken on the site because my readers are not stupid.

 However, for the benefit of any new readers that have made their way here from this individual’s blog, let me put these photos into context: